dhicks6345789/web-console/docs/ALTERNATIVES.md

 - High performance.
 Web Console stores configuration data and user settings in simple text-based files which are read in during each operation, it is not optomised for performance.
 It should be able to handle in the region of tens of Tasks and hundreds of users, more than that and it might struggle.
 This way of operating does mean it should be easy to export lists of user data to Web Console, you can have scripts simply dunmp lists of valid users in Task folders and they'll be read straight away during the next operation.
 - Designed as a local development environment, although actually it can work quite well in that context.
 The web server itself is fully self-contained, and the web-based user interface generated relies only on a self-hosted version of Bootstrap, so running Web Console on a non-Internet-connected machine should work quite well.
 - Finished!
 As of writing, Web Console is really still only a beta, not even a version 1 yet.
 Plans for Version 2 are for it to be able to handle user inputs via various web-based input components, at which point it should become a much more useful project.

+# Web Console Is (or is, at least, intended to be):

+- Simple to use for end users.
+Web Console should make it relativly easy to write some code and get it in front of users as quickly as possible, with authentication and authorisation handled for you.
+- Simple to develop for.
+Programming can be done in pretty much any language, scripted or compiled (even a DOS / Windows .BAT file).
+Web Console can be the beginner programmer's next step after learning the basics of a language.